pash10/see-the-sea-CNN-crowd-counting/README.md

 For more details on the original project and its licensing terms, please refer to the [CSRNet-keras GitHub repository](https://github.com/Neerajj9/CSRNet-keras).

 ### Reference Paper
-If utilizing this project or the CSRNet-keras project in academic research, please include the following citation:

 @inproceedings{zhang2016single,
 title={Single-image crowd counting via multi-column convolutional neural network}, author={Zhang, Yingying and Zhou, Desen and Chen, Siqin and Gao, Shenghua and Ma, Yi},